smaster0517/TerraNft/README.md

 Please submit ideas for extending and improving this testing contract as an issue.
-The initial motivation was to build something that would allow deterministic results to be returned from `nft_info` and `all_nft_info` messages to build a smart contract that calls a different, existing NFT contract.
+The initial motivation was to build something that would allow deterministic results to be returned from `nft_info` and `all_nft_info` messages to have predictable results when using either query within another smart contract.

-There are plenty more ways that this contract could be extended to support local testing though and we'd like to know what others want from a stub NFT contract for testing and developing Terra smart contracts.
+There are plenty more ways that this contract could be extended to support local testing though, and we'd like to know what others want from a stub NFT contract for testing and developing Terra smart contracts.